Laserbeam31/bts-broadcast-baluns/broadcast_balun_operation+spoofing.md

 				text file, to `balun_trigger`, and used as a necessary argument in tcprepeat.

 5. `balun_capture_2.pcap`	The packet-captured keepalive packet.
-This is what tcprepeat in `balun_trigger.py` uses to send repeatedly to the sender balun and keep it transmitting.
+This is what tcprepeat, in `balun_trigger.py`, sends repeatedly to the sender balun to keep it transmitting.

 Required packages for my program to function correctly: